imperialacm/acm.doc.ic.ac.uk/contents/people/pamela-bezerra/index.md

 template: person.jade
 ---
 Hi, my name is Pamela and I'm a PhD student at Imperial.
-My background is in computer engineer and I'm currently working with IoT and wireless sensor networks.
+My background is in computer engineering and I'm currently working with IoT and wireless sensor networks.
 My research interest are sensors, communication protocol, energy optimization, SmartCities and IoT.